tanishqkancharla/teg/README.md

 Much of the idea comes from [Chet Corcos's article on parsers](https://medium.com/@chetcorcos/introduction-to-parsers-644d1b5d7f3d).
 Although `Parser`s currently implement `bimap`, `fold`, and `chain` methods as described in the article, I haven't found them as useful in real-world usage, and may remove them or change them.

+## Examples

+There are some examples available in the `examples` directory.
+It's TODO to build out more; help out if you want!

+- [x] Markdown
+- [x] CLI args
+- [ ] Unordered list
+- [ ] JSON
+- [ ] LaTeX

+You can also see an example of a bigger parser I use for my custom blog post format here: [https://github.com/tanishqkancharla/tk-parser/blob/main/src/index.ts](https://github.com/tanishqkancharla/tk-parser/blob/main/src/index.ts) (although it's using an older version of teg right now).

+# API

 ## Combinators

 ```tsx